 Under current federal income tax law, REITs are restricted in their ability to derive revenues directly from the operation of hotels.
-Accordingly, we currently lease substantially all of our hotels to certain entities we refer to as the "lessees", which are principally subsidiaries of Crestline Capital Corporation.
+Accordingly, we currently lease substantially all of our hotels to certain entities we refer to as the "lessees," which are principally subsidiaries of Crestline Capital Corporation.
 The lessees operate the hotels pursuant to management agreements with hotel managers such as Marriott International, Inc., who are responsible for the day-to-day management of the hotels.
 However, we are responsible for, among other things, decisions with respect to sales and purchases of hotels, the financing of the hotels, the leasing of the hotels and capital expenditures for the hotels, although some matters relating to capital expenditures are addressed in the terms of the applicable leases and management agreements.
 Effective November 15, 1999, we amended substantially all of our leases with Crestline.
 Crestline and Marriott International are both publicly traded companies, separate from Host Marriott.
-For more information regarding Crestline's relationship with us and the lease amendments, please see "Pro Forma Financial Information--The REIT conversion".

-Under the REIT Modernization Act, beginning January 1, 2001, we could lease our hotels to a subsidiary of the operating partnership that is a taxable corporation and that elects to be treated as a "taxable REIT subsidiary".
-In addition, as a result of passage of the REIT Modernization Act, we have the right to purchase the leases from Crestline on or after January 1, 2001, for a price equal to their fair market value (which could be significant).
+Under the REIT Modernization Act, beginning January 1, 2001, we will be permitted to lease our hotels to a subsidiary of the operating partnership that is a taxable corporation and that elects to be treated as a "taxable REIT subsidiary."
+In addition, as a result of passage of the REIT Modernization Act, we have the right to purchase the leases from Crestline on or after January 1, 2001, for a price equal to their then fair market value, which could be significant.
 We intend to evaluate our options regarding the Crestline leases and have not yet made a decision whether or not to purchase those leases.

-Our principal executive offices are located at 10400 Fernwood Road, Bethesda, MD, 20817-1109, and our telephone number is (301) 380-9000.
+Our principal executive offices are located at 10400 Fernwood Road, Bethesda, Maryland 20817-1109, and our telephone number is (301) 380-9000.